 - Fresh dill and fresh chives, for a burst of herby flavor.

-- An electric hand mixer or stand mixer, for easily blending the dip.
+| An Electric Mixer | Use an electric hand mixer or stand mixer, for easily blending the dip. |

-- paper towels, for drying the chopped pickles well before folding into the dip.
+| Paper Towels | For drying the chopped pickles well before folding into the dip.
+This keeps the dip from getting too wet. |

-- A sharp knife and cutting board, for prepping the pickles and herbs.
+| A Sharp Knife and Cutting Board | For prepping the pickles and herbs. |

 Substitutions and Additions

-- This recipe calls for dill pickles (my vote is always Claussen), but you can use any of your favorite pickles cut into small pieces, such as bread and butter pickles, spicy dill pickles, fresh pickles from your local deli, or horseradish pickles!
+| Pickles | This recipe calls for dill pickles (my vote is always Claussen), but you can use any of your favorite pickles cut into small pieces, such as bread and butter pickles, spicy dill pickles, fresh pickles from your local deli, or horseradish pickles!
+Dill pickle relish also works in a pinch! |

-- Swap the creamy sour cream for plain greek yogurt!
+| Sour Cream | Swap the creamy sour cream for plain greek yogurt or labneh. |

-- No crispy fried onions?
+| Crunchy Element | No crispy fried onions?
 Swap them for extra panko, and toast along with the remaining panko.
+Skip the plain breadcrumbs for this recipe, since they won't retain their crunch. |

 Equipment